 - If you plan to create a series of videos with a common theme (maybe for a campaign), use the same hashtag in all the captions to tie the videos together.
 This will also enable you to track the campaign analytics properly.

-Next, we come to optimising your video’s cover photo.
+Next, we come to optimizing your video’s cover photo.

 Your profile picture is the default cover photo for your live videos.
 It appears as a thumbnail in a small square above the Go Live button.
 You can update the picture by clicking on the Change option that appears in the square.

 4. Add Filters to Your Video

 To enhance your video’s quality, you can click on the Smooth and Filters buttons located above the Go Live button.

 As of now, there is no limit on the duration of live streams on TikTok.
 When you’re done recording your video, click on the X at the top-left of the screen.

 You must pay heed to TikTok’s community guidelines while creating content for the platform.
 Just like your other TikTok content, your live stream should not include the following:

 - Violent extremist acts on humans or animals

 - Fraud, cybercrimes, or money laundering